 - 14.2.1 The Municipality recognizes the importance of wetlands.
 Wetlands play a vital part in preserving important wildlife, fishery, flora and fauna ecosystems.
-It is the intention of the Municipality to protect wetlands and restrict development on, in or adjacent to wetlands unless it may be demonstrated that there are no negative impacts on the natural features or ecological function of the wetland. - 14.2.2 The Ministry of Northern Development, Mines, Natural Resources and Forestry evaluates the biological, social, hydrological and special features of wetlands to determine their relative significance in Ontario and identifies certain areas as Provincially Significant Wetland.

-- 14.2.3 No development or site alteration is permitted within Provincially Significant Wetlands or Significant Coastal Wetlands. - 44.01.414.2.4 Wheresignificant coastal wetlands.
-If development and/or site alteration is proposed adjacent to any significant natural heritage features, a site assessment is required to determine if those features are present and to determine if further study is required to prevent negative impacts on the featurewithin 120 metres of the boundary of a Provincially Significant Wetland, the proponent shall provide the Municipality with an Environmental Impact Study, which demonstrates that there will be no negative impacts on the wetland or its ecological function.
-Where warranted by site and species-specific factors, development proposals further than 120 metres the Provincially Significant Wetland may also require an Environmental Impact Statement. - 14.01.5 Adjacent lands are those lands that are within - 14.2.5 120 metres of: Changes to the boundaries of a Provincially Significant Wetland shall not require an amendment to the Official Plan.
+It is the intention of the Municipality to protect wetlands and restrict development on, in or adjacent to wetlands unless it may be demonstrated that there are no negative impacts on the natural features or ecological function of the wetland. - 14.2.2 The Ministry of Northern Development, Mines, Natural Resources and Forestry evaluates the biological, social, hydrological and special features of wetlands to determine their relative significance in Ontario and identifies certain areas as Provincially Significant Wetland. - 14.2.3 No development or site alteration is permitted within Provincially Significant Wetlands or Significant Coastal Wetlands. - 14.2.4 Where development and/or site alteration is proposed within 120 metres of the boundary of a Provincially Significant Wetland, the proponent shall provide the Municipality with an Environmental Impact Study, which demonstrates that there will be no negative impacts on the wetland or its ecological function.
+Where warranted by site and species-specific factors, development proposals further than 120 metres the Provincially Significant Wetland may also require an Environmental Impact Statement. - 14.2.5 Changes to the boundaries of a Provincially Significant Wetland shall not require an amendment to the Official Plan.
 The approval of the Ministry of Northern Development, Mines, Natural Resources and Forestry is required for any refinements to the boundary of a Provincially Significant Wetland.